Register on Active.com starting February 1, 2022 at 8 am Alaska time

-The North Pole Triathlon will be raced in and around Chena Lake recreation area starting at 9:00 am on Saturday, June 26.
+The North Pole Triathlon will be raced in and around Chena Lake Recreation Area starting at 9:00 am on Saturday, June 25.
 All transitions will occur at the first parking lot off of Lake Park Road.

 Refunds are not available.
 Those on a waitlist will not be charged until their registration is confirmed.
 Timing chips will be used; if yours is not returned your credit card will be charged a $25 replacement fee.

 Volunteers are critical for this race to succeed.
-If you know anyone who’s interested, please sign up using this form, https://northpoletri.weebly.com/contact.html, or contact Samantha Wuttig, email@example.com.
+If you know anyone who’s interested, please sign up using this form, https://northpoletri.weebly.com/contact.html, or contact Samantha Royer, email@example.com.

-The ninth annual North Pole Triathlon is an Olympic distance race held in and around Chena Lake Recreation Area in North Pole, Alaska.
-The event gives racers the opportunity to swim 1500 meters in one of the best open water areas in the region and to bike 40K (26 miles) through a great community.
-The 10K (6.2 mile) run will be on a combination of paved and gravel trails within the Chena Lake Recreation Area.
-We hope you will agree this event is yet another great race that locals can be proud of in the world of triathlon racing.
-This race is a great introduction to anyone who has never swum in an open water race and wants to give it a try.
+The North Pole Triathlon is an Olympic distance race held in and around Chena Lake Recreation Area.
+It is an opportunity to swim 1500 meters in some of the best open water in the region and to bike 20K (13 miles) on wide, flat park trails.
+The 6 mile run will be on a combination of paved and gravel trails within the Chena Lake Recreation Area.
+We hope you will agree this event is something locals can be proud of in the world of triathlons.
+It is also a great introduction for anyone who has never swum in an open water race and wants to give it a try.